 Using the MRT: Step-by-Step

-- Locate your station using Google Maps or Moovit
+- Locate your station using Google Maps or Moovit, or a Bangkok rail map.

-- Buy a token or use your stored value or Visa card
+- Buy a single-journey token or use your stored value or supported contactless bank cards

-- Bottom scanner for tokens or stored value cards
+- Bottom reader for single-journey tokens and stored value cards

 7. Wait for the train.
-Arrows on the ground indicate where people should stand to wait (leaving the area in front of the doors free)
+Arrows on the ground show where to stand, leaving space in front of the doors for passengers to exit first.

-💡 Insider Tip: On escalators, most locals stand on the right, walk on the left, but this isn’t always consistently followed.
+💡 Insider Tip: On escalators, most locals stand on the right and walk on the left, although this isn’t always followed consistently.

 Yet in Thailand, it’s common and entirely natural: children are highly cherished, and locals often feel a sense of responsibility and kindness towards them, prioritizing their comfort.
 It’s one of those small, heartwarming cultural details that often catches visitors by surprise and leaves a lasting impression of everyday kindness in Thailand.